 There are also special tests that can be done to further evaluate the dry eyes.
 These include the latest TearLab, which measures tear osmolarity; and the more traditional tests such as Schirmer’s testing, which measures tear production, and fluorescein, rose bengal, and lissamine green dyes, which help to highlight areas on the ocular surface that are damaged from dry eyes.

-The newest addition to the treatment of dry eyes is the use of Restasis® (Cyclosprine A).
+One of the newest addition to the treatment of dry eyes is Xiidra®.
+Prior to the introduction of Xiidra®, the only other prescription eye drop available to treat dry eyes was Restasis®.
 In certain dry eye conditions, the etiology is thought to be due to increased inflammation, which decreases the lacrimal gland’s ability to produce tears.
-Restasis® is an eye drop that decreases the inflammation and thereby, improves the function of the lacrimal gland.
-It is the first and only medication currently on the market that can actually increase tear production.
+Although Xiidra® and Restasis® have different mechanisms of action, both are anti-inflammatory agents and both are thought to improve the function of the lacrimal gland by decreasing the surrounding inflammation.
+These two eye drops are the only two medications on the market that can actually increase tear production

 Both Dr. Decker and Dr. Yang treat a large number of dry eye patients and are experienced in all the various treatment modalities.